-German | Knowledge of the German language at the extent of the "Zertifikat Deutsch" must be demonstrated by the examination period for modules in the third semester.
+German | Knowledge of the German language at the level of the "Zertifikat Deutsch" must be demonstrated by the examination registration period for modules offered in the third semester.
+Applicants with german Abitur or Fachhochschulreife are exempt from these requirement.

 Curriculum